 “Exercise needs to be maintained for individuals to continue to kick the habit.” (source: Harry Prapavessis / Director of Health Psychology Laboratory)

-Not only is running beneficial to physical health and taking the mind off urges to smoke, but researchers have shown that it also promotes neurogenisis (birth of new neurons).2 Smokers, and other addicts, often suffer from a less-efficient reward system caused by the repeated over-stimulation from the addictive substances.
+Not only is running beneficial to physical health and taking the mind off urges to smoke, but researchers have shown that it also promotes the growth of new neurons.2 Smokers, and other addicted individuals, often suffer from a less-efficient reward system caused by the repeated over-stimulation from addictive substances.
 As a result, the brain stops producing natural neurotransmitters and often has malfunctioning neurons.